-Many of us will have seen the 7 steps of major donor fundraising outlined at conferences, in books and in the very sensible Institute of Fundraising Third Sector Major Donor Report.
+Many of us will have seen the 7 steps of major donor fundraising outlined at conferences and books.
 It promotes a chronology of working with major donors from start to finish, beginning with identifying donors and culminates with thanking and stewardship.

-It would be churlish to say that these steps are flawed; it makes perfect sense that you must identify donor prospects first, research them (even in the ICO-era), plan and engage, before asking, thanking and remaining in communication.
-My concern, however, is that this is not how it works in reality and that sticking to this as a process is unlikely to be all that is required to create a successful major donor programme.
+It would be churlish to say that these steps are flawed; it makes perfect sense that you must identify donor prospects first, research them, plan and engage, before asking, thanking and remaining in communication.
+In reality its not that linear.
+It takes a level of confidence to take a route map and NOT follow it yet sticking rigidly to the 7 Steps as a process is unlikely to be all that is required to create a successful major donor programme.

 My preference, therefore, is to spend time looking at three main elements required; vision, donors and resources, or what, who and how.
 For each category the charity must honestly ask itself the following questions: